Into the Jaws of Death

-Taxis to Hell – and Back – Into the Jaws of Death is a photograph taken on June 6, 1944, by Robert F. Sargent, a chief photographer's mate in the United States Coast Guard.
-It depicts soldiers of the U.S. Army's 1st Infantry Division disembarking from an LCVP (Landing Craft, Vehicle, Personnel) from the U.S. Coast Guard-crewed USS Samuel Chase at Omaha Beach during the Normandy Landings in World War II.
+Into the Jaws of Death is a photograph taken on June 6, 1944, by Robert F. Sargent, a chief photographer's mate in the United States Coast Guard.
+It depicts soldiers of the U.S. Army's 1st Infantry Division disembarking from an LCVP (landing craft, vehicle, personnel) from the U.S. Coast Guard-crewed USS Samuel Chase at Omaha Beach during the Normandy landings in World War II.
+Sometimes appearing with the title Taxis to Hell—and Back, it is regarded as one of the defining images of World War II.

 The photograph

-The photograph was taken by Chief Photographer's Mate Robert Sargent during the troop landing phase of Operation Neptune, the naval component of the Operation Overlord Normandy landing commonly known as D-Day.
+The photograph was taken by Chief Photographer's Mate Robert F. Sargent during the troop landing phase of Operation Neptune, the naval component of the Operation Overlord Normandy landing commonly known as D-Day.

-The photograph was taken at 7:40 AM local time.
+The photograph was taken at 7:40 am local time.
 It depicts the soldiers departing the Higgins boat and wading through waist-deep water towards the "Easy Red" sector of Omaha Beach.
+It shows troops of Company E, 16th Infantry, 1st Infantry Division landing on Omaha Beach from a U.S. Coast Guard landing craft (from the U.S. Coast Guard-manned USS Samuel Chase) on D-Day.

-The image was one of the most widely reproduced photographs of the D-Day landings.
+The image is one of the most widely reproduced photographs of the D-Day landings.
 The original photograph is stored by the United States Coast Guard Historian's Office.

 Background

 Neptune was the largest combat operation ever performed by the United States Coast Guard.

-The Higgins boat depicted in the photograph had departed from the attack transport USS Samuel Chase about 10 mi from the coast of Normandy at around 5:30 AM.
+The Higgins boat depicted in the photograph had departed from the attack transport USS Samuel Chase about 10 mi from the coast of Normandy at around 5:30 am.
 Waves continuously broke over the boat's square bow, and the soldiers inside were drenched in cold ocean water.

 In all, Samuel Chase lost six landing craft on D-Day; four foundered near the beach, one was "impaled" by a beach obstacle, and another was sunk by enemy gunfire.

 Origin of the phrase

-The phrase "into the jaws of Death" in the photograph's title comes from a refrain in "The Charge of the Light Brigade", an 1854 narrative poem by Alfred, Lord Tennyson about the Charge of the Light Brigade at the Battle of Balaclava during the Crimean War.
+The phrase "into the jaws of Death" in the photograph's caption comes from a refrain in "The Charge of the Light Brigade", an 1854 narrative poem by Alfred, Lord Tennyson about the Charge of the Light Brigade at the Battle of Balaclava during the Crimean War.

+Robert F. Sargent

+Robert Fred Sargent (July 19, 1918 – March 27, 1969) was a United States Coast Guard chief petty officer; was a photographers mate best known for taking Into the Jaws of Death.
+He was from Summit, New Jersey.